siddharthbharthulwar/siddharthbharthulwar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-- 🏫 Incoming freshman at Harvard College
+I'm:
+- 💻 a software engineering intern at Unsupervised on the frontend web development team
-- 🧪 I’m currently working on research at the University of Pennsylvania's School of Medicine and the University of Colorado Boulder
+- 🧪 spearheading computed tomography imaging research at the University of Pennsylvania's Medical School
+- 🛰️ a past intern in autonomous drone navigation at CU Boulder's School of Aerospace Engineering Sciences
+- ⚛ learning Typescript, GraphQL, and full stack ReactJS development
-- 📫 How to reach me: Linkedin: https://www.linkedin.com/in/sbharthulwar/ or by email: siddharth.bharthulwar@gmail.com
+- 📫 found on Linkedin: https://www.linkedin.com/in/sbharthulwar/ or by email: sbharthulwar@college.harvard.edu